Best Electric SUVs in Canada in 2025

 Genesis Electrified GV70

 If one of the factors that’s held you back from EV adoption is the way automakers tend to make them look like spaceships, then the Genesis Electrified GV70 may be right up your alley.
 Because it’s very closely related to the gas-powered GV70 compact SUV, you need to examine the Electrified GV70 in more detail than average to spot the differences.
-Offered in a single trim level in Canada, the Electrified GV70 Prestige AWD has 429 hp, 516 lb-ft of torque, and an estimated range of 380 kilometres.
-It’s very well equipped with heated and ventilated front seats, heated second-row outboard seats, a panoramic sunroof, a 14.5-inch touchscreen infotainment system with Apple CarPlay and Android Auto, a 12.3-inch digital instrument cluster, and a long list of safety and driver assistance technologies.
+For 2025, the Electrified GV70 is available in three trim levels in Canada.
+All-wheel drive is standard across the board, though none of these is priced to qualify for federal or provincial/territorial EV rebates.
+All three trims offer 429 hp, 516 lb-ft of torque, and an estimated range of 380 kilometres.
+The differences are in equipment: the base Advanced trim is very well-equipped with 19-inch wheels, heated and ventilated front seats, a heated steering wheel, heated second-row outboard seats, a panoramic sunroof, a 14.5-inch touchscreen infotainment system with Apple CarPlay and Android Auto, and a long list of safety features and driver assistance technologies including adaptive cruise control and blind spot monitoring.
+Upgrade to the Prestige trim to get a 12.3-inch digital instrument cluster, a head-up display, the Genesis 14-way adjustable Ergo Seat and a 12-way adjustable front passenger seat, Nappa leather with quilting, active noise control, a Lexicon 15-speaker audio system, hands-free smart park assist, and more.

 2024 Hyundai Ioniq 5